Job Interview Training In Australia - Best Interview Preparation Coaching

 Your answer should reflect the kind of employee you are and what you can bring to the team, including what you’ve learned from previous experience.
 You should also talk about your key strengths for the role, and where you want to go in your career.

-Here’s the structure we recommend to ace your job interview opening pitch.
+Here’s the structure we recommend in order to ace your job interview opening pitch:

-Step 1: Thank the interviewer (10 seconds): Sure, well first of all I just want to say thank you for inviting me for today’s interview.
+Step 1: Thank the interviewer (10 seconds): Sure, well first of all I just want to say thank you for inviting me to today’s interview.

 Step 2: Opening pitch (20 seconds): As you know my name’s Steve and I’m a XXXXXXXXX with 10+ years’ experience in XXXXXXXXXX (customise this to the job ad key requirements) with companies such as XXXXXXXXXX (name global companies/clients if you can).